JeremyGits/FleetCredits/FCRegnetMiner/QUICK_START.md

 **Problem:** Daemon isn't running or RPC isn't accessible.

 **Solution:**
-1. Make sure daemon is running (see Step 1)
+1. Make sure daemon is running with `-mocktime=1776643200` (see Step 1)
-2. Check RPC port (default: 18332 for regtest)
+2. Check RPC port (default: 42068 for regtest)
 3. If using custom RPC settings, use `--rpc-url` flag

 ### "RPC Error: Method not found"